top of page

 She chases questions: What makes a family?
 What sustains a person, or a community?
 How do we stitch meaning from the scraps of daily life?
 When Anndee teaches writing to children and adults, they are also in search—looking inside and out for the sparks of a story and the tools to make them flicker.

 Anndee's newest project is a young adult novel, My Plural Is People.
 The first chapter was a winner of the Arch Street Press 2020 contest and was also long-listed for the Voyage YA First Chapters contest.
-Rewrites happening in 2023!
+Rewrites happening as we speak!

 "Words link lives.
 As a writer and teacher, I use language to discover, remember, subvert and understand.
 I write, and the words change me.
 I go back into the glittering, broken world to listen some more."